open-metadata/OpenMetadata/openmetadata-docs/content/deployment/kubernetes/gke-troubleshooting.md

 # GKE Setup Troubleshooting

 If you came across `invalid access type while creating the pvc`, and the permission pod is stuck in "pending" state.

-The above error might have occurred due to the pvc volumes not setup or pvc volumes are not mount properly
+The above error might have occurred due to the pvc volumes not setup or pvc volumes are not mounted properly.

 <div className="w-100 flex justify-center">
 <Image